GRAMMY award-winning and nominated musicians from Acadiana

 Notable Nominees

-Country music sweetheart Hunter Hayes quickly rose to fame in 2011 when his debut album reached No. 1 on the country charts.
-He has been nominated five times, including for "Best New Artist."
-Past winners in this category have included John Legend, Adele and Carrie Underwood.
+Country music sweetheart Hunter Hayes rose to fame in 2011 when his debut album reached No. 1 on the country charts.
+He has been nominated five times for "Best New Artist."
+Past winners in this category have included John Legend, Adele, and Carrie Underwood.

 The Savoys are the area's most-nominated family.
-Joel Savoy of Valcour Records is a GRAMMY-winning recording engineer and record producer, as well as a nine-time GRAMMY nominee.
+Joel Savoy of Valcour Records is a GRAMMY-winning recording engineer, record producer, and a nine-time GRAMMY nominee.
 His mother, Ann Savoy, has been nominated four times, including twice with the band "The Magnolia Sisters."
 Joel's brother Wilson Savoy has been nominated four times with his band "The Pine Leaf Boys" before winning a GRAMMY with "The Band Courtbouillon," where he collaborated with his brother.
 Wilson and his mother were up against each other for "Best Zydeco or Cajun Music Album" in 2009 but were beaten out by another local group, Buckwheat Zydeco.

-In 2020, Sweet Cecilia was nominated for A Tribute to Al Berard.
+In 2021, Sweet Cecilia was nominated for A Tribute to Al Berard.
 The group comprises two daughters and a niece of the late Al Berard, a Grammy-nominated Cajun musician.
-Also nominated that year, Cameron Dupuy and the Cajun Troubadours for their eponymous album Cameron Dupuy and the Cajun Troubadours.
+Cameron Dupuy and the Cajun Troubadours were also nominated that year for their eponymous album Cameron Dupuy and the Cajun Troubadours.